-To the untrained eye it is just a solitary plastic bottle that looks like plastic pollution, but American photographer Elizabeth Ellenwood knows that she doesn’t need to look far before finding the first piece of plastic.
+To the untrained eye, it is just a solitary plastic bottle that looks like plastic pollution.
+Still, American photographer Elizabeth Ellenwood knows she doesn’t need to look far before finding the first piece of plastic.

 “I’ve been collecting plastic here in the sand at Huk in Oslo since winter.
 So far I’ve found nearly 1,000 of these small plastic balls, that are carried on ships and used as a raw material for plastic.
 Because the pellets are so small and the cargo often isn’t properly secured, ton after ton end up in the ocean.
 Here they are eaten by fish and seabirds and enter the food chain,” Ellenwood explains.

 She grew up by the ocean in Florida and Connecticut in the United States.
 Her love of the ocean and nature has prompted the photographer to use her camera and photography art to attract attention to plastic pollution.

 “When I googled scientists working on the issue, researcher Hans Peter Arp from NGI appeared.
 So I sent an e-mail,” Ellenwood says.

 “I was impressed with Elizabeth’s work and realised that this could be a good partnership,” says NGI researcher Hans Peter Arp.